 They could do that by effectively using content marketing to produce exciting and quirky content that connected customers to the brand.
 Besides being a dating platform, Bumble’s range helped to get people’s attention to the forum.

 Pressfarm works with companies to help create newsworthy content to be distributed to journalists and media outlets.
-They also provide companies with access to their P.R. database of over 75,000 journalists and media outlets so that they can find their perfect media match.
-Along with that, Pressfarm’s P.R. experts and writers also help optimize content to achieve higher online visibility through search results on search engine platforms.
+They also provide companies with access to their P.R. database of over 1 million journalists and media outlets so that they can find their perfect media match.
+Along with that, Pressfarm’s PR experts and writers also optimize branded content to achieve higher online visibility in relevant search results on search engine platforms.

 As mentioned previously, they used their influencer marketing strategy to create hype about their three modes.
-It allowed them to diversify their brand and capture a much wider audience with different interests and create a more meaningful relationship between the brand, its influencers, and its consumers.
+It allowed them to diversify their brand and capture a much wider audience with different interests.
+With this strategy, they also created a more meaningful relationship between the brand, its influencers, and its consumers.

 Along with that, they have been able to capture their audience through native content delivery through social media marketing.
 Through their previous research, Bumble understood who their target audience was, where to find them, and create compelling content.
 They aimed to target millennials who seriously used social media platforms like Facebook, Instagram, and Snapchat.
 Through Facebook, they delivered the latest news and invited people to participate in various events and visit the company’s other social media platforms.
-They created content that used the same color palette as the company’s aesthetic to create an engaging, entertaining, and cohesive brand image through the highly visual Instagram.
+They created content using the same color palette as the company’s to create an engaging, entertaining, and cohesive brand image through the highly visual Instagram profile.

 Facebook and Instagram also launched a series of advertisements on Snapchat to create a niche market for users who only used it.
 By creating content like photos of actual users finding what they were looking for through the app, Bumble provided other users with incentives to join their company.
 I.T. gave skeptical users a look into what Bumble could help them achieve, whether finding love, finding friends, or creating a professional network.